1788 - 1813. From penal colony to commercial hub.

 Anyone counterfeiting ring dollars or dumps were liable to a seven-year prison term; the same penalty applied for melting down.
 Jewellers were said to be particularly suspect.
 To prevent export, masters of ships were required to enter into a bond of £200 not to carry the coin away.

 Of the 40,000 silver dollars imported by Macquarie, records indicate that 39,910 of each coin were delivered to the Deputy Commissary General’s Office by January 1814 with several despatched back to Britain as specimens, the balance assumed spoiled during production.

 The Holey Dollar and Dumps remained as currency within the colony until 1829.
 The colony had by then reverted to a standard based on sterling and a general order was issued by Governor Darling to withdraw and demonetise the dollars and dumps.

-The recalled specie were eventually shipped off to the Royal Mint London, melted down and sold off to the Bank of England for £5044.
+The recalled specie was eventually shipped off to the Royal Mint London, melted down and sold off to the Bank of England for £5044.